TrueFargo/Ai3MS-Skipr/THR36/SKIPR-THR36-CAN.md

 ### Prepare Canboot bootloader for THR

-Hold boot button on THR before power on SKIPR *(If you didn't do it at the beginning, or reset it since then)*
+Hold boot button on THR before power on SKIPR *(If you didn't do it at the beginning, or reset it since then.
+If not showing, power cycle SKIPR and try hold boot again)*
 ![image](https://github.com/TrueFargo/Ai3MS-Skipr/assets/115958663/dcc1cf09-9230-4e22-ba57-a8fdb28237f2)
 ![image](https://github.com/TrueFargo/Ai3MS-Skipr/blob/main/THR36/assets/THR36Boot.png)